Vanderbilt University

 University of Tennessee, Knoxville

-The Fall 2023 I-Corps Regional workshop will be conducted over a three-week period which includes 3 instructor-led workshops and provides the opportunity for participants to complete 20 customer interviews.
+The Fall 2025 I-Corps Regional workshop is moving to a virtual setting!
+The program will be conducted over a five-week period which includes 4 instructor-led workshops and provides the opportunity for participants to complete 20 customer interviews. -

 University of Louisville